Gavin obtained a B.Sc. in Biochemistry from King’s College London and then a Ph.D. in Genetics from University College London.

 His group currently focuses on understanding how DNA methylation is established in mammalian germ cells and the early embryo, and the effects of ageing and diet on stability of DNA methylation.

-In addition to his role as a Group Leader at Babraham, Gavin is affiliated to the University of Cambridge Centre for Trophoblast Research (www.trophoblast.cam.ac.uk) and is an Associate Member of the EU FP7 Network of Excellence ‘EpiGeneSys’ (www.epigenesys.eu).
-He serves as a member of the BBSRC Grant Committee Pool.
+In addition to his role as a Group Leader at Babraham, Gavin is affiliated to the University of Cambridge Centre for Trophoblast Research (www.trophoblast.cam.ac.uk), and is currently an Associate Editor of Clinical Epigenetics and a Faculty 1000 Member for Epigenetics & Epigenomics.